bartbutenaers/node-red-contrib-msg-speed/README.md

 Moreover during the startup period no node status would be displayed.

+### Pause measurements at startup
+When selected, this node will be paused automatically at startup.
+This means that the measurement calculation needs to be resumed explicit via a control message.

 ## Control node via msg
 The speed measurement can be controlled via *'control messages'*, which contains one of the following fields:
 + ```msg.node_reset = true```: resets all measurements to 0 and starts measuring all over again.
 This also means that there will again be a startup interval with temporary values!